Clinical Trials in Breast Cancer

 Research in a Nutshell

-Professor Cameron’s first degree was in mathematics from the University of Cambridge, and he received his medical degree in 1986 from St. George’s Hospital Medical School, London.
+Prof. Cameron’s first degree was in mathematics from the University of Cambridge, and he received his medical degree in 1986 from St. George’s Hospital Medical School, London.
 After completing a fellowship and MSc in Clinical Oncology at the University of Edinburgh, he received a M.D. with distinction in 1997 and completed his training as a medical oncologist that same year.
-Prof. Cameron is a member of several professional societies including the American Society of Clinical Oncology & the European Society for Medical Oncology.
-He has also been a member of the EORTC task force on the use of growth factors in chemotherapy for solid tumours and lymphoma and a past chairman of the EORTC New Agent Committee.
-He is a past member of the Scottish medicines Consortium project and the Scottish short-life working group on the use of unlicensed cancer medicines.
+Prof. Cameron is a member of several professional societies including the American Society of Clinical Oncology, the European Society for Medical Oncology and is Chairperson of the European Organisation for Research and Treatment of Cancer (EORTC) Breast Cancer Group.
+He has also been a member of the EORTC task force on the use of growth factors in chemotherapy for solid tumours and lymphoma and a part chairman of the EORTC New Agent Committee.
+He has also recently chaired the cancer sub-group of the advisory group on the English NHS 100 000 genome project, the Scottish short-life working group on the use of unlicensed cancer medicines, and was a member of the Scottish Medicines Consortium (similar to NICE).

-He is active in a number of clinical trials in breast cancer.
+He is active in a number of current and past clinical trials in breast cancer.
 He is a member of the executive committee of the HERA adjuvant herceptin trial, and a member of the steering group for several UK adjuvant breast cancer trials (AZURE, OPTION, TACT, TANGO, MAMMO50, ARTEMIS, PERSEPHONE, ROSCO and TEAM) as well as the BIG APHINITY, ALTTO/NEO_ALTTO, BRAVO and AURORA studies.
-He is chief investigator on the recently reported UK trial adjuvant breast cancer trial, TACT2, and of BEATRICE, a global trial that tested the possible benefit of adjuvant bevacizumab in triple negative breast cancer.
-He jointly chairs the ENCHANT phase II study of an HSP90i in breast cancer.
+He is chief investigator on the UK trial adjuvant breast cancer trial, TACT2, and of BEATRICE, a global trial that tested the possible benefit of adjuvant bevacizumab in triple negative breast cancer.
+He jointly chaired the ENCHANT phase II study of an HSP90i in breast cancer.

 Principal Investigator, Professor of Medical Oncology